Butter Bean Stew and Dumplings is a very hearty gluten-free, vegan dinner. Perfect when you need a warming, filling and nutritious meal.

 Dumplings are a really hearty, warming topping to a stew.
 Baked so they become slightly crispy on the top and soft and pillowey on the bottom.
 Heavenly!
 I love the way the dumpling swell from tiny balls to clouds in a short space of time.
 The dumplings also thicken the juice so you have a beautiful, rich hearty broth at the end.

-This is great served with sauerkraut and – to mop up the juice – some gluten free, vegan bread!
+Butter Bean Stew and Dumplings is great served with Sauerkraut and – to mop up the juice – some gluten free, vegan bread!

 Gluten free, vegan suet is available in most supermarkets.